Event Budget Guide – Planning and Cost Breakdown (+Template and Tools)

 1. Travel & Accommodation

 Will your company need to find places for people who are going to the event?
 If this is true, how much will it cost?
-Depending on the size and scope of your event, this can be an easy part of your budget to forget.
-However, you should put this estimate at the top of your budget, so you don’t underestimate how much money you’ll need to make your event a success.
+Depending on the size and scope of your event, this can be an easy part to forget while budgeting an event.

 2. Event Venue

 Create a budget based on how much you think it will cost.
-Also, think about any hidden costs that might come up, like those for security, lighting, or heating.
+Also, make an expense list of any hidden costs that might come up, like those for security, lighting, or heating.

 3. Logistics

 Do you need special contracts, permits, or insurance to host your event?
 These things have to do with logistics, which is an integral part of any budget.
+When creating your event expenses list, make sure to include these costs under logistics, as they can add up quickly.
 How well you can guess this cost will mostly depend on where your corporate event will take place.

 4. Food